fairlearn/fairlearn/docs/quickstart.rst

 Fairlearn in 10 minutes
 -----------------------

-The Fairlearn tookit can assist in assessing and mitigation unfairness in Machine Learning models.
+The Fairlearn toolkit can assist in assessing and mitigation unfairness in Machine Learning models.
 It's impossible to provide a sufficient overview of fairness in ML in this Quickstart tutorial, so we highly recommend starting with our :ref:`user_guide`.
 Fairness is a fundamentally sociotechnical